 However, in larger companies, the second interview might be accompanied by a second or different interviewer.
 They could be your future boss, head of department, supervisor, or co-worker.
 And sometimes they take you around the place.

 Take the chance to explore the company and its different departments, meet people who you might be working with, and basically get the vibe of the place.
 They’re not only choosing you, but you are also choosing them.

 At the end of this interview, they might offer you the job on the spot, and you can choose to accept it there and then or take some time to think about it.
 If there is no offer yet, go home and wait.

 If you’re presented with something that might be slightly out of your league, you can express a willingness to learn.
 This will show the interviewer that you’re up for the challenge and willing to work harder than others to deliver the objective.

 Large companies are known for sending their employees for training to improve in a certain aspect.
-Small companies on the other hand are able to give you face-to-face lesson and the sharing of experiences to help your overall growth.
+Small companies, on the other hand, are able to give you a face-to-face lesson and the sharing of experiences to help your overall growth.
 Both require an open mind to learning new things, even though you have graduated from the highest level in the academic world.

 It reinforces your position in their mind and decision-making process, especially when they are having a tough time deciding between you and two other candidates.
 This will give you the edge.

-At the end of the day you, you may or may not get hired.
+At the end of the day, you may or may not get hired.
 It’s just how it is.
 Not all blind dates work out great either, right?